casimp/pyxe/docs/index.rst

 Installation
 ------------

-Installing pyXe is no longer recommended using pip, with installation from the distribution using the setup.py script being preferred.
+Install from the distribution using the setup.py script.
 The source is stored in the GitHub repo, which can be found at:

 https://github.com/casimp/pyxe

 Simply download and unpack, then navigate to the download directory and run the following from the command-line:
 ::

-    python setup.py install
+    pip install .

 Documentation
 -------------